istio/istio.io/content/docs/examples/multicluster/split-horizon-eds/index.md

 ### Start watching the remote cluster

-Execute the following commands to add and label the secret of the remote Kubernetes.
-After executing these commands the local Istio Pilot will begin watching the remote cluster for services and instances as it does with the local cluster.
+Execute the following commands to add and label the secret of the `remote` Kubernetes.
+After executing these commands the local Istio Pilot will begin watching the `remote` cluster for services and instances, just as it does for the `local` cluster.

 {{< text bash >}}
 $ kubectl create --context=$CTX_LOCAL secret generic iks --from-file remote_kubecfg -n istio-system
 $ kubectl label --context=$CTX_LOCAL secret iks istio/multiCluster=true -n istio-system
 {{< /text >}}

-Now that we have our local and remote clusters set up, we can deploy an example service.
+Now that you have your `local` and `remote` clusters set up, you can deploy an example service.

 ## Example service

-In this demo we show how traffic to a service is distributed between the local endpoint and the remote gateway.
+In this demo you will see how traffic to a service can be distributed across a local endpoint and a remote gateway.
-As can be seen in the diagram above, we deploy two different instances of the same service on the local and remote clusters.
-The difference between the instances is the version of their `helloworld` image.
+As shown in the diagram, above, you will deploy two instances of the `helloworld` service, one on the `local` cluster and one on the `remote` cluster.
+The difference between the two instances is the version of their `helloworld` image.

 ### Deploy helloworld v2 in remote